 Cement Fields has grown out of Whitstable Biennale, a festival of contemporary visual arts, and we define ourselves as a visual arts organisation.
 We often work with other art forms in an interdisciplinary way which is rooted in a visual arts practice.

 We commission artists to create experimental and risk-taking new work, often working with place and people.

 An important strand of our work is with early career visual artists, on projects and programmes that support their practice and career development.

 We define early career artists as those who are in the first 10 years or their career, and/or have not yet had a major opportunity with a publicly funded arts organisation.

-If having seen our artistic programme you think your work or an idea you have may have particular resonance with our work, you can email us or send us information in the post.
-We do not have the resources to give feedback on unsolicited proposals.
+If having seen our artistic programme you think your work, or an idea you have, has particular resonance with our work, you can email us or send us information in the post.
+Unfortunately, we do not have the resources to give feedback on unsolicited proposals.

 Diversity and Equality

 We work in the Thames Estuary, an area with a rich history connected to the global growth and diversity of London, and which includes some of the most socio-economically disadvantaged communities in the UK.

 We are committed to transparency in our processes, and support Arts Council England’s Creative Case for Diversity.
 We acknowledge the structural inequalities in society which manifest in structural exclusion from the arts, and we actively strive to ensure that our programme reflects the diversity of contemporary society in the UK as a whole.